AerCap to buy GE's aircraft leasing unit in $30 billion deal

 Boeing declined comment on the merger.
 Airbus said it would maintain the good relations it has had with AerCap and GECAS.

-Additional reporting by Tim Hepher, Rachit Vats, Conor Humphries, Rajesh Kumar Singh, Sanjana Shivdas; Editing by Kirsten Donovan and Edmund Blair
+Additional reporting by Tim Hepher, Rachit Vats, Conor Humphries, Rajesh Kumar Singh, Sanjana Shivdas; Editing by Kirsten Donovan, Edmund Blair and Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.